Open-Turing-Project/TuringDocs/markdown/input_keydown.md

             put "The T key is pressed"
         end if
 ##Details
 The array returned is a list of all the characters.
-A key is currently pressed if the array element with the corresponding character is **true.** For example, the *a* key is pressed is *chars* ('a') is **true**.
+A key is currently pressed if the array element with the corresponding character is **true.** For example, the _a_ key is pressed is _chars_ ('a') is **true**.
 Note that each key is individually represented, so if the user has pressed Shift+a to get a 'A', then **Input.KeyDown** would register Shift and 'a' as pressed, but not 'A'.
 A full list of all the possible characters that can be set with Input.KeyDown can be found in the **Key Codes** appendix.

 ##Details
 The array returned is a list of all the characters.
-A key is currently pressed if the array element with the corresponding character is **true.** For example, the *a* key is pressed is *chars* ('a') is **true**.
+A key is currently pressed if the array element with the corresponding character is **true.** For example, the _a_ key is pressed is _chars_ ('a') is **true**.
 Note that each key is individually represented, so if the user has pressed Shift+a to get a 'A', then **Input.KeyDown** would register Shift and 'a' as pressed, but not 'A'.

 ##Details
 The number of keys that can be pressed simultaneously is hardware dependent.
 Most keyboards can detect a minimum of two keys + Shift + Control + Alt.
-This means that if you are designing a two player game to be played at a single keyboard and you wish to make certain that players cannot hog the keyboard by holding down keys, you should not use more than 6 different keys and three of them should be the Shift, Control and Alt keys.
+This means that if you are designing a two player game to be played at a single keyboard and you wish to make certain that players cannot &#147;hog the keyboard&#148; by holding down keys, you should not use more than 6 different keys and three of them should be the Shift, Control and Alt keys.